 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Loading the Internet Archive BookReader, please wait...

 The National Training School of the Young Women's Christian Associations of the United States of America offers graduate courses for experienced YWCA of the U.S.A. secretaries, men and women working in related fields and those looking to redirect their careers to a related field.
 Correspondence, minutes and reports concern the formation, development, assessment and content of the National Training School.
 For those interested in specific training or not enrolled in the training school, the YWCA of the U.S.A. offers training seminars.
 Seminars are for experienced YWCA of the U.S.A. secretaries and concern administrative and management duties, trend and methods in social work and group work, working with business and professional or industrial groups during times of economic depression and unemployment and methods for training staff and volunteers.
 Seminar notes, findings and correspondence provide overviews and assessments of the program in addition to summarizing session content.

 Web viewing and download available to anyone.Learn more.

 This collection is open for use without restriction beyond the standard terms and conditions of Smith College Special Collections.
 However, by agreement with the YWCA of the U.S.A., microdexes known to contain financial records or personal health information (usually on job applications) were not digitized and/or not published in our online repository as part of the CLIR Digitizing Hidden Collections grant.
 These microdexes may still be accessed on the original microfilm, and digital files may be made available to individual researchers upon request.

 Use and Reproduction

-Leadership, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Leadership, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.